Ssekyene/alx-low_level_programming/0x00-hello_world/README.md

 2. Generates the assembly code of a C code and save it in an output file

 3. Compiles a C file and creates an executable named "cisfun"

+4. A C program that prints exactly ""Programming is like building a multilingual puzzle", followed by a new line.